KoljaB/RealtimeSTT/docs/REFACTORING.md

 Rank extraction candidates from lowest risk to highest risk.

 For each candidate, propose:
-- one small class, function, or module to extract,
+- one cohesive class, function, or module boundary to extract,
 - target file path,
 - public API compatibility plan,
 - validation command that proves behavior stayed stable.